 Bring on the Layers

-To blend the whale into the background, make a new layer (control/command J), of the background, and using the HSL adjustment, we can bring down the yellows and greens to desaturate a bit.
-Try focusing crop vignetting to make the whale stand out.
+To blend the whale into the background, make a new layer (control/command J) of the background, and using the HSL adjustment, we can bring down the yellows and greens to desaturate a bit.
+Again, try focusing on crop vignetting to make the whale stand out.

 Editing tip: merging the images after each editing step minimizes the number of layers open and makes navigating your panel much easier!

 A rough brush blends the water into the pavement for us.
 And by dabbing around the edges, we create an effect of the water seemingly dripping onto the pavement.

 I loved this editing step because I can see how such a slight edit makes such a big difference!

 Shining some light on the subject-subject lighting is a critical element in this edit that plays up the light and airy surreal theme.